-This Windows 10 Upgrade error speaks for itself.
-You have a graphics adapter or card on your Windows 10 PC which is not compatible with the next upgrade of Windows.
-You have two options, either you can find the compatible driver or you need to change the graphics drivers or just uninstall, and let Windows 10 fix it for you.
-This post will tell you how to fix an Incompatible Video card error during Windows 10 installation.
+This Windows 11/10 Upgrade error speaks for itself.
+You have a graphics adapter or card on your Windows PC that is not compatible with the next upgrade of Windows.
+You have two options: either find a compatible driver, change the graphics drivers, or uninstall and let Windows 11/10 fix it for you.
+This post will tell you how to fix an Incompatible Video card error during Windows 11/10 installation.

 1] Find Compatible Driver

-The best idea is to visit the OEMs website and look for graphics driver update which is compatible with the version of Windows 10 you are trying to install.
-If you find it, download, and run the installer to update.
-Run the Windows 10 Installation again, and see if your problem is solved.
+The best idea is to visit the OEM website and look for a graphics driver update that is compatible with the version of Windows 11/10 you are trying to install.
+If you find it, download and run the installer to update it.
+Run the Windows Installation again, and see if your problem is solved.

 - Press Win + X + M to open Device Manager.